The only Dutch book to successfully overturn a full book ban:

 Voice

 The following quotes about The Cover-up General form a mosaic of voices that weaves a powerful story about transparency and justice.
 These factual and verified quotes are drawn from judicial rulings, official documents, media reports, and testimonies from survivors and prominent figures.
-Forming a chorus of authentic perspectives, they expose the layered complexity of this shocking cover-up and call for confronting a dark chapter in Dutch history.
+Forming a chorus of authentic perspectives, they expose the layered complexity of this shocking cover-up and call for confronting a dark chapter in Dutch history: the UN mission in Srebrenica (1995), where more than eight thousand Bosnian Muslims (Bosniaks) were murdered, and the suppression of evidence of Dutch failure in this genocide.

-The sixty voices highlight a broader struggle for government accountability.
-Divided into ten categories, they confront the Dutch Ministry of Defence with its role in this affair, culminating in a unique judicial triumph against both a book ban and gag order.
+The seventy quotes from voices in ten countries highlight the abuses in intelligence operations where secrecy clashes with transparency, a grey area that requires strict control mechanisms.
+Divided over twelve sections, the quotes confront the Dutch Ministry of Defence with its role in this affair, culminating in a judicial triumph against both a book ban and gag order.
 The sections partly follow a chronological thread to sketch the historical development.
-Supported by direct links to evidence, they also underscore the international significance.
+Supported by direct links to evidence—check them yourself or with AI—they also underscore the international significance.
 This relevance not only explains the English translation of The Cover-up General and the global publicity, but also emphasizes the duty to handle this sensitive topic with care.

 False Psychiatrization